For many years, whenever someone asked Smithsonian curator Katherine Ott what was on her artifact wish list, she’d reply: “John Waters’ mustache.”

-"Illegal to be You: Gay History Beyond Stonewall," an upcoming exhibit case at the Smithsonian’s National Museum of American History in Washington, D.C. will highlight Waters’ artifacts and dozens of other items that showcase different aspects of gay history in the United States, in honor of the 50th anniversary of the Stonewall riots.
+"Illegal to be You: Gay History Beyond Stonewall," a case exhibit, that debuted June 21, 2019 through July 6, 2021, at the Smithsonian’s National Museum of American History in Washington, D.C. highlights Waters’ artifacts and dozens of other items that showcase different aspects of gay history in the United States, in honor of the 50th anniversary of the Stonewall riots.

-The display case goes on view June 21, half a century after patrons of the Stonewall Inn, a gay bar in New York City, rioted in response to a police raid.
+The display case marks half a century after patrons of the Stonewall Inn, a gay bar in New York City, rioted in response to a police raid.

 Though the exhibit uses the anniversary as an entry point, the organizers intended to highlight the broader context of gay history and activism, and the “everyday experience of being queer,” Ott says—for celebrities like Waters and for the millions of other less-famous gay Americans.
 After all, Stonewall, important as it was, is only one piece of the long history of LGBTQ people in the U.S., she says.

 “Stonewall itself, in my view, was unique and important, but within a small context.
 It was not the birth of the modern gay rights movement, although that's been repeated over and over,” Ott says.
 “It has this outsize reputation.
 We wanted to kind of counter that, and draw attention to how long of a history gay activism and gay life has had.”